ilneill/easiPCF8574/README.md

 Another project I am working on (A Kim-1 Mega Emulator) has a lot of rabbit holes that I am compelled to go down.

-One such rabbit hole is trying and testing libraries and hardware for some keypad input and LCD output.
-I am testing on an Arduino Mini Pro (it was what I had to hand), and for the keypad input I needed more I/O than this Arduino had.
+One such rabbit hole is trying and testing libraries and hardware for some keypad input and LED/LCD output.
+I am mostly testing on an Arduino Mini Pro (it was what I had to hand), but I also am using an Arduino Mega (it was beside the Mini Pro), and for the keypad input I needed more I/O than the Mini Pro had.
 I had some PCF8574 modules in stock as they are super handy with LCD screens, but they are actually just general purpose I2C 8-bit I/O expanders.
 After trying a lot of existing PCF8574 libraries, none were ticking all the boxes for what I wanted to achieve, and how I wanted to achieve it.
-So, I decided to write my own libary for the PCF8574, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".
+So, I decided to write my own library for the PCF8574, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".

 ## Contents